keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/user-code.md

 ### Setting Up
 The primary purpose of `app.js` is to display the different states of the claim page.
 This will involve getting the current key uses, and then rendering based on the value returned.

-The first step is to initialize a connection to NEAR and setup all the needed state variable, which will be needed to render the page.
+The first step is to initialize a connection to NEAR and setup all the state variables that will be needed to render the page.

 ```jsx reference showLineNumbers
 https://github.com/keypom/keypom-js/blob/0035852580c8ce848571d89f31ae47a3794414d6/docs-advanced-tutorials/ticket-app/frontend/state/App.js#L15-L59
 ```

 When the page is loaded, the function `setup` is called and the URL is parsed for `contractId` and `privateKey`.
 These will be stored in their own respective state  variables (lines 40-45) for further use.
 Note that the URL is split by `/` and the index of `contractId` and `privateKey` are known.
-When adapting this code for your own app, you will need to change those index values accordingly.
+When adapting this code for your own app, you may need to change those index values accordingly.

 Once the URL has been parsed and the resulting values stored, `connectNear` is called.
 This function handles the NEAR connection, as well as the Keypom connection and the linkdrop URL.